hirak99/steam_deck_encryption/README.md

 # Post Encryption

 Every time you get a SteamOS update, you need to do the following -
-- Run: `sudo upgrade-grub` from a console in Desktop mode before you unlock, and reboot.
+- ~~Run: `sudo upgrade-grub` from a console in Desktop mode before you unlock, and reboot.~~
+  - Update (202402): No longer needed as this is part of the script now.
   - Explanation why:
     - Without this, unlocking will not succeed since SteamOS needs to load the tpm module.
     - (Development TODO: This step can be removed; I need to chage the script to check if upgrade is needed, and if so then do it.)